Abercrombie & Fitch: Employment practices

 In a lawsuit filed in September 2009, Equal Employment Opportunity Commission v.
 Abercrombie & Fitch Stores, in U.S. District Court by the U.S. Equal Employment Opportunity Commission, 17-year-old Samantha Elauf said she applied, in June 2008, for a sales position at the Abercrombie Kids store in the Woodland Hills Mall, located in Tulsa, Oklahoma.
 The teenager, who wears a hijab in accordance with her religious beliefs, claims the manager told her the headscarf violates the store's "Look Policy".
 The United States Supreme Court agreed to hear the case on February 25, 2015, and ruled 8–1 on June 1, 2015, against the company.

 In 2010, a Muslim woman working at a Hollister store in San Mateo, California, was fired.
 Before being dismissed, Hani Khan had refused Abercrombie & Fitch's human-resources representative's demand that she remove her hijab.
 The representative reportedly stated that the headscarf, which Khan wears for religious reasons, violated the company's "Look Policy".
-The Council on American-Islamic Relations has stated that the dismissal is a violation of nondiscrimination laws, and filed a complaint with the U.S. Equal Employment Opportunity Commission.
+The Council on American-Islamic Relations has stated that the dismissal is a violation of non-discrimination laws, and filed a complaint with the U.S. Equal Employment Opportunity Commission.

 In 2011, the Belgian Centre for Equal Opportunities and Opposition to Racism started an investigation into the company's hiring and remuneration policies.
 The firm was suspected of only hiring personnel under 25 years old, making heavy demands on the physical appearance of its staff and rewarding a premium to male models that work shirtless.

 In November 2009, the company was added to the "Sweatshop Hall of Shame 2010" by the worker advocacy group International Labor Rights Forum.

 Customer issues

 In 2009, the company was fined more than $115,000 by the Minnesota Department of Human Rights for refusing to let a teenage girl help her sister, who has autism, try on clothes in a fitting room.
 The amount of the fine reflected "pushback" by the company according to Michael K. Browne, the legal affairs manager of the Minnesota Department of Human Rights.

 A 16-year-old sued the company after discovering that she was being videotaped in a changing room by an employee, Kenneth Applegate II.
 Applegate denied the claim, but co-workers discovered his camera days later with the video on it.

 In 2010, a customer filed a class action relating to a 2009 holiday gift card promotion.
 The lawsuit alleges that the gift cards said "No Expiration Date" but Abercrombie voided and expired the gift cards in early 2010.
 In 2012, a judge certified a nationwide class in the case.
-In May 2013, Class Notice went out to potential class members.
+In May 2013, Class Notice went out to potential a class members.
+The company settled the case in 2016.